-29 RELATED PARTY DISCLOSURES (CONTINUED)
+27 RELATED PARTY DISCLOSURES (CONTINUED)

-(ii) Significant related party transactions 2013 RM'000 2012 RM Transactions with TMAMI: Cost of purchase of financial investments Proceeds from disposal of financial investments 4,851 (3,074) 6,894 (1,468) Transactions with TMIM: Management fee receivable (195) (98) Transactions with TMAP: Expenses paid on behalf (121) (301) Transactions with Tokio Marine Nichido Fire Expenses paid on behalf (78) (301) (iii) Key management compensation Salaries and bonuses Directors' remuneration Contribution to Employees' Provident Fund Other allowances Benefits-in-kind 6,780 306 194 954 99 4,865 196 607 225 159 8,333 6,052
+(i) Related party balances (continued) 2016 RM'000 2015 RM'000 Financial investments Investment in TMAMI's funds 294,976 262,938 Due to reinsurers and cedants Amount due to TMNL 186 169 (ii) Significant related party transactions Transactions with TMAMI: Cost of purchase of financial investments Proceeds from disposal of financial investments (9,315) 4,958 (9,196) 3,210 Transactions with TMIM: Management fee receivable Premiums payable - Non-life insurance Premiums receivable - Group insurance Office rental received 9 (486) 336 326 146 (475) 316 326 Transactions with TMAP: Management fee payable (1,465) (1,296) Transactions with TMNL: Reinsurance arrangements (281) (164) (iii) Key management compensation Salaries and bonuses Directors' remuneration (Note 21) Contribution to Employees' Provident Fund Other allowances Benefits-in-kind 12,737 423 1,890 324 127 15,501 9,806 208 1,393 545 117 12,069

-30 RISK MANAGEMENT FRAMEWORK
+28 RISK MANAGEMENT FRAMEWORK

 The Company being a member of the Tokio Marine Holdings, Inc. Group of Companies takes into consideration the risk management philosophy and business strategy of Tokio Marine Group when managing the risk of the Company.
-The Company aims to assume risks that are consistent with maintaining its minimum internal capital targets return and supporting its business objectives.
+The Company aims to assume risks that are consistent with maintaining its minimum internal capital target returns and supporting its business objectives.
 The Company is selective in its approach to risk taking, striking a balance between risk accepted and the reward it can derive from accepting that risk.

 The Board of Directors is responsible for the overall establishment, supervision and review of all risk management processes in the Company.
-The Board of Directors is assisted by the Company's Risk Management And Compliance Committee in the identification, evaluation and assessment of risks in the Company.
+The Board is assisted by the Company's Risk Management and Compliance Committee in the identification, evaluation and assessment of risks in the Company.

-The compositions, functions and the responsibilities of Risk Management And Compliance Committee are explained in the Directors' Report.
+The compositions, functions and the responsibilities of Risk Management and Compliance Committee are explained in the Directors' Report.

 The Company's risk management strategy includes maintaining sound, robust and effective risk management processes which are appropriate to the nature, scale and complexity of the Company's life insurance business to safeguard the interests of Company's shareholders as well as to protect the Company's policyholders' interests.
-The risks are categorised into broad categories to streamline the risk management processes and are not meant to be restrictive as to the risk identification and evaluation process.
+The risks are classified into broad categories to streamline the risk management processes and are not meant to be restrictive as to the risk identification and evaluation process.